mitraboga/SmartAttend/README.md

 ### 4. Role-Based Operations
 The system supports:
-- Admin operations for platform and academic setup
+- Admin operations for the platform and academic setup
 - Faculty-scoped operations for sessions, attendance, and exception review

 ### 5. Managed Infrastructure Support